A Dog's Life Brings Death: The Tortured Soul of The Hound as Seen Through A Game of Thrones

 He is Sandor Clegane, The Hound.
 And he is not a sympathetic character.
 He, too, is a wanton murderer as evidenced by his slaughter of the terrified 12 year old son of a local butcher whom The Hound was told to bring to the court of the king.
 When Micah, the boy, fled, The Hound cut him in two with the same sword blade previously employed for a heroic act.

-The Hound truly is a strangely compelling character in the ''A Song of Ice and Fire'' novels and the accompanying Game of Thrones HBO television series.
+The Hound truly is a strangely compelling character in the ''A Song of Ice and Fire'' novels and also the accompanying Game of Thrones HBO television series.
 Sandor Clegane is who he is.
 Battle weary, tortured, and outside of it all, he remains an intriguingly well crafted supporting character who reflects the brave cruel world of author George R.R.
 Martin's imagination.

 The Hound: Mixing Literary Criticism with Psychoanalysis